google/clusterfuzzlite/docs/running-clusterfuzzlite/github_actions.md

 {% endraw %}

-This causes a build to be triggered and uploaded as a GitHub Actions artifact whenever a new push is done to main.
+This causes a build to be triggered and uploaded as a GitHub Actions artifact whenever a new push is done to main/default branch.

 ## PR fuzzing

-To add a fuzzing workflow that runs on all pull requests to your project, add the following to `cflite_pr.yaml`:
+To add a fuzzing workflow that runs on all pull requests to your project, add the following to `cflite_pr.yml`:

 {% raw %}
 ```yaml